 Touchdown PCR uses a cycling program with varying annealing temperatures.
-It is a useful method for increasing the specificity of PCR.
-The annealing temperature in the initial PCR cycle should be $5-10^{\circ}$ C above the T_m of the primers.
-In subsequent cycles, the annealing temperature is decreased in increments of $1-2^{\circ}$ C per cycle until a temperature is reached that is equal to the T_m of the primers or $2-5^{\circ}$ C below it.
+It is a useful method to increase the specificity of PCR.
+The annealing temperature in the initial PCR cycle should be 5- 10° C above the $T{\rm m}$ of the primers.
+In subsequent cycles, the annealing temperature is decreased in steps of 1- 2° C per cycle until a temperature is reached that is equal to, or 2- 5° C below, the $T{\rm m}$ of the primers.
 Touchdown PCR enhances the specificity of the initial primer-template duplex formation and hence the specificity of the final PCR product.
 To program your thermal cycler for touchdown PCR, refer to the manufacturer's instructions.